satyabrata-jena/Image-Compression-Using-Kmeans_DWT-method/README.md

 # Image-Compression-Using-Kmeans_DWT-method
 I tried to use kodak dataset for my project.
-I applied K_means , DWT, and PCA individually and then tried to hybridise them
+I applied K_means , DWT, and PCA individually and then tried to hybridise them.Apllying k_means and then DWT are giving the most efficient result.